ELondonJ/PortlandStateJavaWinter2022/airline/src/main/resources/edu/pdx/cs410J/ljoseph/README.txt

     airline             The name of the airline
     flightNumber        The flight number
     src                 Three-letter code of departure airport
-    depart              Departure date and time (24-hour time) dest                Three-letter code of arrival airport
+    depart              Departure date and time (am/pm)
+    dest                Three-letter code of arrival airport
-    arrive              Arrival date and time (24-hour time) options are (options may appear in any order):
+    arrive              Arrival date and time (am/pm)
+    options are (options may appear in any order):
-    -textFile file Where to read/write the airline info -print              Prints a description of the new flight -README             Prints a README for this project (Dates and times should be in the format: mm/dd/yyyy hh:mm)
+    -pretty file        Pretty print the airline’s flights to a text file or standard out (file -) -textFile file      Where to read/write the airline info -print              Prints a description of the new flight -README             Prints a README for this project (departure/arrive should be in format: 01/02/2022 9:16 pm)